Become a Licensed Secondary Teacher with this Master's Degree

 - Science (Biology, Chemistry, Earth Science or Physics)

-This accelerated program is offered in a hybrid format, where you will spend one semester studying and teaching in Greeley, Colorado, and the other semesters are completed online and in a school near you.
+This accelerated program is offered in a hybrid format, where you will spend time in schools and some class sessions in either Denver or Greeley, Colorado, and the other semesters are completed online and in a school near you.
 See the Course of Study tab below for details.

 Inspire the Next Generation